-Fragrant, soft and chewy Apple Cinnamon Oatmeal Cookies are perfect high-fiber breakfast or healthy snack ready in just 20 minutes.
-These cookies are very nutritious, made with all healthy ingredients and contain no refined sugars.
+Soft and chewy Apple Cinnamon Oatmeal Cookies are perfect HEALTHY high-fiber snack ready in just 20 minutes.
+These cookies are incredibly good, very nutritious, made with all wholesome ingredients and refined sugar-free.

 So the other day, I decide I’m going to make some dessert.
-Something sweet, to complement my afternoon tea while watching my favorite show.
+Something sweet, to complement my afternoon tea while watching my (new) favorite show.
 I was thinking of Apple Carrot Muffins or Carrot Cake, but in my head, I kinda envisioned COOKIES.
-But not some crumbly cookies, yet soft, chewy and full of warm winter spices cookies.
-And what I envision, I make!
-That day, when Girls started on TV, next to me were these beautiful and fragrant, freshly baked Apple Cinnamon Oatmeal Cookies.
-The atmosphere was exactly how I’ve imagined – cozy couch, blanket, quiet house (I make my boys go out for a walk haha ), warm cup of tea, cookies… and off course, Girls.
+But not some crumbly cookies, yet soft, chewy and full of warm winter spices.
+And what I envision, I usually make!
+That day, when Girls started on TV, next to me was these beautiful and fragrant, freshly baked Apple Cinnamon Oatmeal Cookies.
+The atmosphere was exactly how I’ve imagined – cozy couch, blanket, quiet house, warm cup of tea, cookies… and off course, Girls.
 Perfect!

 Apple Cinnamon Oatmeal Cookies are …